 Born a slave in Tennessee around the early 1820s, Nearest Green (spelled incorrectly by the 1880 census as “Nearis” Green) is believed to have lived in Tennessee throughout his life.
 In the 1850s, he was purchased by slave owner Dan Call to work on his residence.
 Jack Daniel, a young neighbor, would do chores for Call and took an interest in whiskey distilling.
 Green’s partnership with Jack Daniel began when Call let Daniel work on his farm to learn from Green.
 During this time, Daniel was essentially Green’s apprentice as they worked alongside each other in Call’s residence.
 Whiskey distilling was an arduous and labor-intensive process, and Daniel was said to spend many days learning from Green who was a master in this craft.
 After the Civil War ended in 1865, Green was given his freedom and he went to work distilling full time in partnership with Jack Daniel.
-When Daniel moved to create a new distillery, Green did not follow along.
+When Daniel created a new distillery, Green did not follow along.

 In 2016, an author and real estate investor named Fawn Weaver moved to Lynchburg to document Green’s life.
 Through her work, Weaver collected almost 10,000 documents and artifacts detailing a professional relationship between Jack Daniel and Nearest Green.
 Weaver also purchased the farm where she found that Daniel and Green had began distilling in the mid-1800s.
 Weaver formed a Nearest Green Legacy Scholarship.
 To continue to preserve Green’s legacy, Weaver also donated many of the documents and artifacts she found to the National Museum of African American History and Culture in Washington, D.C., and has been working to create a memorial park in his honor near the Jack Daniel’s distillery in Lynchburg.